Labrys-Group/QUT-Capstone-2023/README.md

 ### contracts/

 The contracts folder contains a hardhat project - where all smart contract development and testing will take place.
-Read more about `/contracts` [here].
+Read more about `/contracts` [here](https://github.com/Labrys-Group/QUT-Capstone-2023/blob/main/contracts/README.md).